ok2cqr/cqrlog/compiled/README.md

    If you use script-install (see below) it makes backups for you.
    Otherwise see "manual-install (below).

+   In some cases it has happen that alpha binary compiled using Fedora linux may not run flawlessly wit Ubuntu derivates. if you start to get mysterious errors it might be the cause.
+Then you should consider to compile alpha from source.
+   I have written few messages to Cqrlog forum how to make the compile.
 -----------YOU HAVE BEEN WARNED!------------
 ============================================